Social Work (SW)

 Builds on the skills and knowledge for generalist social work practice with an emphasis on advanced practice with small groups and complex family cases.
 Implements the planned change process to target workable intervention strategies.
 Identifies family and group problems such as scapegoating, manipulation, resistance, and how to solve those problems.

 SW 6050.
-Social Work Practice V--Advanced Practice with Organizations and Communities.
+Social Work Practice V--Advanced Macro Practice--Intervention Design.
 (3 Credits)

 SW 6200.
 Human Behavior and the Social Environment.
 (3 Credits)